Liverpool 2-3 Swansea City

 Liverpool will attempt to overturn a 1-0 deficit when they host Southampton in the EFL Cup semi-final second leg on Wednesday (kick-off 20:00 GMT).
 The Reds then welcome Wolves to Anfield in the FA Cup fourth round on 28 January (12:30), before another home game - the big one in the Premier League against Chelsea - at 20:00 on 31 January.

-Swansea's involvement in the FA Cup ended in the last round and so their next game is on 31 January against Southampton at the Liberty Stadium (19:45).
+Swansea's involvement in the FA Cup ended in the last round so their next game is at home against Southampton in the Premier League on 31 January (19:45).

 Line-ups